top of page

 The Rite of the Womb was first received by Marcela Lobos, a Chilean-born medicine woman and teacher with the Four Winds Society.
 Marcela is married to Dr. Alberto Villoldo, founder of the Four Winds, which has trained thousands of western shamans in the traditions of the Q’ero shamans of the Andes.

-Since then, she has dedicated her life to passing on this transmission so that women worldwide can heal themselves, their mothers, sisters, and daughters – and, in doing so, help heal the Earth.
+Since then, she has dedicated her life to passing on this transmission.
+Her goal is for women worldwide to heal themselves, their mothers, sisters, and daughters.
+In doing so, they help heal the Earth.

 The Four Winds Society and the Munay-Ki